University of Pittsburgh Varsity Marching Band

 The University of Pittsburgh Varsity Marching Band, or Pitt Band, is the college marching band at the University of Pittsburgh.
 The band numbers over 300 students consisting of instrumentalists, a majorette squad known as the Golden Girls, a color guard, and the drumline.
 The band was founded in 1911 and has won numerous awards over the years.
 All members of the band must pass an audition in order to join.
-The band is currently housed in Trees Hall; however, in 2020, the Pitt Athletic Department announced its "Victory Heights" initiative, part of the campus master plan which includes a new marching band facility slated to open in 2024.
+The band is currently housed in Trees Hall; however, in 2020, the Pitt Athletic Department announced its "Victory Heights" initiative, part of the campus master plan which includes a new marching band facility slated to open in spring 2027.

 History

 The earliest noted incarnation of a university band at the school was in 1904 when it was known as the Western University of Pennsylvania.
 It consisted of eight young men whose official uniforms were inexpensive caps.
 After a few years, uniforms made up of a derby hat and a sweater were adopted, however, the uniforms never lasted longer than one season due to the especially fragile nature of the derby.
 An official organization of a student marching band occurred in 1911, the year often cited as its date of establishment, and the band made its first appearance that year at Forbes Field on 14 October 1911 at the Pitt vs. Ohio Northern game with just 8 musicians in uniforms only consisting of scarlet felt caps with blue tassels.
 Band members played on seven instruments borrowed from Becher's Music Store.
 The original band was organized by Dr. Earl Miller and James G. Oliver while Carl Sabad became the Student Leader and Don Kirk played the role of manager, who obtained commitments to its membership from 22 men.
 Half of the funding for the band was initially provided by the Athletic Council with the other half donated by students, alumni, and friends of the University.
 Uniforms were provided in 1912, including mackinaws, from a donation by Edward V. Babcock.